-We may be subject to claims that our employees or consultants have wrongfully used for our benefit or disclosed alleged trade secrets.

-to us confidential information of third parties.
+We may be subject to claims that our employees or consultants have wrongfully used for our benefit or disclosed to us confidential information of third parties.
 As is common in the biotechnology and pharmaceutical industries, we employ individuals who were previously employed at other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
 Some of these employees, consultants and contractors may have executed proprietary rights, non-disclosure and non-competition agreements in connection with such previous employment or engagement.
-Although we try to ensure that our employees, consultants and independent contractors do not use the intellectual property rights, proprietary information, know-how, or know-how trade secrets of others in their work for us, and do not perform work for us that is in conflict with their obligations to another employer or any other entity, we may be subject to claims that we or our employees, consultants or independent contractors have, inadvertently or otherwise used or disclosed misappropriated the intellectual property, including know-how, trade secrets or other proprietary information of their former employers, employers or clients.
+Although we try to ensure that our employees, consultants and independent contractors do not use the intellectual property rights, proprietary information, know-how, or trade secrets of others in their work for us, and do not perform work for us that is in conflict with their obligations to another employer or any other entity, we may be subject to claims that we or our employees, consultants or independent contractors have, inadvertently or otherwise misappropriated the intellectual property, including know-how, trade secrets or other proprietary information of their former employers or clients.
 To the extent that our employees, consultants or contractors use intellectual property rights or proprietary information owned by others in their work for us, disputes may arise as to the rights in any related or resulting know-how and inventions.
 Litigation may be necessary to defend against these claims.
 If we fail in defending any such claims, in addition to paying monetary damages, we could lose valuable intellectual property rights or personnel, which could adversely impact our business.
-Even There is no guarantee of success in defending these claims, and even if we are successful, in defending against these claims, litigation could result in substantial costs and be a distraction to management.
+There is no guarantee of success in defending these claims, and even if we are successful, litigation could result in substantial costs and be a distraction to management.